Published: Tuesday, Oct. 15th, 2019

 The key to a great wedding ceremony is to make it flow.
 And when we talk about “flow,” we’re referring to the words and the emotion of the ceremony, and that magical combination of saying the right thing at the right time.

 Consider which pieces fit best leading into or following one another.
-I often write short transitions between pieces.
-Not only do the transitions help with the flow, they also give me an idea of whether one piece works well following another, based on how easy it is to write the transitional wording.
+We suggest writing short transitions between pieces.
+Not only do these transitions help with the flow, they'll also give you an idea of whether one piece works well following another, based on how easy it is to write the transitional wording.

-For example, if you have a more lighthearted piece, you could put it early in the ceremony to get the couple smiling and reduce their nervousness.
+For example, if you have a more lighthearted piece, putting it early in the ceremony (near the invocation or during the couple's story) will help get the couple smiling -- and reduce their nervousness.
 Doing this gets everyone in a relaxed and joyful state of mind.

 Ultimately, the amount of thought and homework involved in a wedding ceremony is the biggest indicator of how successful it will be.

 Asked to Officiate unlocks the tips, hacks, and professional insights that will make guests think you’ve been officiating for years -- even if it's your first time!

 (Visit our Wedding Books storefront to see all the ceremony planning books we carry.)